BoboTiG/python-mss/docs/source/examples.rst

 Demos
 =====

-In addition to these simple examples, there are full demos of more complex use cases in the ``demos/`` directory of the source code.
+In addition to these simple examples, there are full demos of more complex use cases in the `demos <https://github.com/BoboTiG/python-mss/tree/main/demos>`_ directory of the source code.
 The demos are not installed with the package, but you can run them directly from the source tree after cloning the repository.